AMRverse/AMRrules/docs/source/interpretation.rst

    b. ``protein accession``
    c. ``HMM accession``

-For each matching rule, AMRrules appends the following information from the rules file to the AMRFinderPlus hit:
+For each matching rule, AMRrules appends the following fields from the rules file to the AMRFinderPlus hit:

 * ruleID
 * gene context